Charles Mauron

 Charles Mauron (/fr/; 27 June 1899 – 5 December 1966) was a French translator of contemporary English authors, including E. M. Forster and Virginia Woolf, and a literary critic who made use of psychoanalytic literary criticism.
 He is noted for his books Aesthetics and Psychology (1935) and Des métaphores obsédantes au mythe personnel (1962).
 He was married from 1919 to 1949 to the writer Marie Mauron (1896–1986), and their home in Saint-Rémy-de-Provence became a focal-point in the inter-war years for their friends in the Bloomsbury Group.

 Biography

 Charles Mauron was born in 1899 in Saint-Rémy-de-Provence, and attended the Lycée Thiers secondary school in Marseille.
 He achieved a diplôme d'études supérieures in chemistry from Aix-Marseille University, however failing eyesight prevented him from performing laboratory work, leading him to pursue his personal passion of literature instead.

-He died in Saint-Rémy-de-Provence.
+He died in Saint-Rémy-de-Provence and is buried in its cemetery.